 The Company does not intend to pay dividends.
 The Company intends to retain its future earnings, if any, to fund the development and growth of its business.
 There are no restrictions in the articles of the Company or elsewhere which prevent the Company from paying dividends.
-However, the Company does not anticipate paying any dividends in the near future.
+However, the Company has not paid any dividends in the three most recently completed financial years and does not anticipate paying any dividends in the near future.
 Any decision to pay dividends on any shares of the Company will be made by the board of directors on the basis of the Company's earnings, financial requirements and other factors existing at such future time, including, but not limited to, commodity prices, production levels (if any), capital expenditure requirements, debt service requirements (if any), operating costs, royalty burdens, foreign exchange rates and the satisfaction of the liquidity and solvency tests imposed by the BCBCA for the declaration and payment of dividends.